LytixDev/3d-gaussian-splatting-renderer/README.md

 ### Linux:

-Make sure you have a C/C++ compiler such as  GCC, CMake and Git.
+Make sure you have a C++ compiler such as GCC, CMake, and Git.

 	make run